inkarkat/vim-ingo-library/README.md

   searching for common substrings.
 - Add ingo#window#special#HasOtherDiffWindow() variant of
   ingo#window#special#HasDiffWindow().
+- dirforaction: BUG: Passed filenames with escaped glob characters not handled correctly; need to use the unescaped filename for l:isAbsoluteFilename check.

 ##### 1.042   03-Aug-2020
 - BUG: ingo#join#Lines() inserts the separator before the line's last